GET STARTED | Get Your Free Fair Offer Today

 How to Properly Serve an Eviction Notice

 It’s just as important how the word gets across.
 You can give the renter this notice in person or post it somewhere they can see it, such as on the front door.
 It’s the law that you need proof that the message you sent was received.
 In that case, certified mail is your proof.
 If the courts need to verify that the warning was sent correctly, record the date, time, and method of delivery.
 If renters don’t do these things, they could lose their cases.
 They would have to start the process all over again, which would prolong the time it takes.
+We buy houses in New Orleans, LA, and we understand the importance of proper notice and documentation in protecting your rights.

 It’s easier for tenants to address problems if the letter clearly states its purpose and identifies specific lease violations.
 People will talk to you more if you’re honest, and the courts won’t get involved.
 If the renter doesn’t leave by the due date, the owner can file a Rule for Possession in the right court in New Orleans.
 This is how the court process will start.
 Just follow the law to protect your rights, stay calm, and avoid the stress and financial burden that come with being evicted from your home.